sayed-soeb/backend/README.md

 This is a backend project built with Express.js and MongoDB.
 It includes user authentication using JSON Web Tokens (JWT) and CRUD operations with pagination functionality.

 ## Featues
--User authentication with JWT
+* User authentication with JWT
--CRUD operations
+* CRUD operations
--Get all items with pagination.
+* Get all items with pagination.

 ## Project Setup